LennartKeller/trf_training_tut/text/PyTorchLightning.md

 # PyTorch Lightning

-## Introduction
 In contrast to the Huggingface `Trainer`, PyTorch Lightning takes a different approach.
 The goal of this framework is to handle the training but also the building of a model itself.
 In its philosophy, a model and its inference-, training and prediction logic are no separate things that can be exchanged independently.
-Instead, it brings these fuses together by binding all this steps to the model.
+Instead, it brings these fuses together by binding all these steps to the model itself.
 In doing so, PyTorch-Lightning does not make many assumptions on the nature of the model or the training itself.
 Therefore, the user has great flexbility to implement nearly everything that comes into mind.
 It provides a custom API that divides the training process in a sequence of single atomic steps.
 Also, it offers a lot of valuable tweaks like training with half-precision, automatic tuning of the learning rate, and integrations into hyperparameter tuning frameworks or into command-line interfaces.
-The documentation is exhaustive, with many tutorials (texts and videos) and many best practices and user guides on building a model.
+The documentation is exhaustive, with many tutorials (texts and videos), best practices, and user guides on building a model.
-It supports different backends to train not only on GPUs but also on other acceleratory like TPUs.
+It supports different backends to train not only on GPUs but also on other accelerators like TPUs.
 These backends also support distributed training across different machines or processing nodes in a cluster.
 Each fixed step or aspect of the training process can be extended or customized by overwriting specific methods or using callbacks.
 A PyTorchLightning based project is composed of three main classes.

 ## Classes

-### Models
+### `LightningModule`

-__LightningModule__

-The neural network (i.e., a lanugage model)  is implemented in a `LightningModule`.
+The neural network (i.e., a language model)  is implemented in a `LightningModule`.
-This class inherits from PyTorchs `nn.Module` class. `nn.Modules` are the basic building blocks of neural networks in PyTorch.
+This class inherits from PyTorch's `nn.Module` class.
+`nn.Modules` are the basic building blocks of neural networks in PyTorch.
 In essence, they store a set of parameters, for example, weights of a single layer alongside with `.forward`-method that defines the computational logic.
 `nn.
 Modules` are designed to work recursively.
 One module can be composed of several submodules so that each building block of a neural network, starting from single layers up to a network, can be implemented in this one class.

 ```{code-cell} ipython3